dasoldasol/dasoldasol.github.io/_posts/IAM.md

 Which of the following will you need to consider so you can set up a solution that **incorporates single sign-on** feature from your corporate AD or LDAP directory and also **restricts access** for each individual user to a designated user folder in an S3 bucket?
 (Choose 2)
   - **Solution 1 : Set up a Federation proxy or an Identity provider, and use AWS Security Token Service to generate temporary tokens.**
   - **Solution 2 : Configuring an IAM role and an IAM Policy to access the bucket

+- You work for an Intelligence Agency as its Principal Consultant developing a missile tracking application, which is hosted on both development and production AWS accounts.
+Alice, the Intelligence agency’s Junior Developer, only has access to the development account.
+She has received security clearance to access the agency’s production account but **the access is only temporary and only write access** to EC2 and S3 is allowed.
+Which of the following allows you to **issue short-lived access tokens that acts as temporary security credentials to allow access** to your AWS resources?
+  - **A) AWS STS
+  - **AWS STS vs. AWS Cognito JWT**
+    - **STS** : provide trusted users with temporary **security credentials** that can control access to your AWS resources.
+    - **JWT** : the Amazon Cognito service is primarily used for **user authentication** and not for providing access to your AWS resources.
+A JSON Web Token (JWT) is used for user authentication and **session management**.